Uzbekistan Tours from Tashkent

 The circular route spans 480km through Uzbekistan's ancient Silk Road from Tashkent.
 Highlights include the Khast Imam Complex and Chorsu Bazaar, a flight to Urgench, visits to Khiva, Bukhara (6-hour desert drive), and Samarkand, before a train journey back to Tashkent.

-Duration 10 days Destinations Tashkent, Khiva, Bukhara, Samarkand Age Range up to 80 year olds Operator Responsible Travel From
+Duration 10 days Destinations Tashkent, Khiva, Bukhara, Samarkand Age Range Ages 18+ Operator Responsible Travel From

-Duration 8 days Destinations Tashkent, Urgench, Khiva, Bukhara, Samarkand Age Range 12 to 85 year olds Operator Advantour Uzbekistan From
+Duration 8 days Destinations Tashkent, Urgench, Khiva, Bukhara, Samarkand Age Range Ages 12+ Operated in English, Russian Operator Advantour Uzbekistan From

 Uzbekistan Classical Tour ( Tashkent, Khiva, Bukhara and Samarkand)